 This Easter egg paper craft turned out beautifully with all of the lovely spring colors and beautiful patterns that the paper quilling made.
-Paper quilling is a fun and easy craft for kids to try and I thought it would be a perfect fit for this Easter project.
-These eggs would also look gorgeous as a garland, you could string them together to create some unique Easter decor.
+Paper quilling is a fun and easy craft for kids to try and is also great for working on fine motor skills.

-We had fun making this Easter craft, I find paper quilling to be quite a relaxing activity and can keep kids engaged for a long time as they plan out their design and make their paper coils.
-Check out this beautiful blossom spring tree craft that also uses paper quilling.
+Paper quilling can be quite a relaxing activity for kids that can keep them engaged for a long time as they plan out their design and make their paper coils.

 Create your own Easter egg paper craft